Nicolas-Iskos/smoothed-particle-hydrodynamics/README.md

 #### compute-and-play-back.sh
-**compute-and-play-back.sh can be used if your computer has nvcc and and an NVIDIA GPU.** It computes the results of the simulation, exports these results to a file called simulation-results.csv in the play-back-simulation directory and then reads this file as it graphically plays back the simulation.
+**compute-and-play-back.sh can be used if your computer has nvcc and and an NVIDIA GPU.**
+This script is to be run with a single command line argument: the number of seconds for which you would like the simulation to run.
+It computes the results of the simulation, exports these results to a file called simulation-results.csv in the play-back-simulation directory and then reads this file as it graphically plays back the simulation.
 Once the simulation is running,
 - pressing 'e' will exit the simulation playback
 - pressing 'r' will restart the simulation playback
 <br/>